Chapter Sixteen – Art & Music

 As a woman, I should be more empathetic.
 Maybe this is why this happened?
 Women, in a veritable struggle to advance and sustain, suppressed emotions till this dispassionate nature became the norm?
-Women of color, so often criticized heavily for being angry, have even more reason and yet, this is where we are?
+Women of color and black women, so often criticized heavily for being angry, have even more reason and yet, this is where we are?

 Wonder if men are still the same overly emotive creatures here or if they’ve found a way around all that toxicity?